United Nations Office for Partnerships

-The United Nations Office for Partnerships (UNOP) is a UN body established in 2006 by Secretary-General Kofi Annan to co-create partnerships within the private sector, civil society organizations, academia, and other non-state actors in furtherance of the Sustainable Development Goals.
+The United Nations Office for Partnerships (UNOP) is a UN body established in 2006 by Secretary-General Kofi Annan to co-create partnerships within the private sector, civil society organizations, academia, and other non-state actors in furtherance of the United Nations Sustainable Development Goals.

 UNOP oversees the United Nations Fund for International Partnerships (UNFIP) and the United Nations Democracy Fund (UNDEF).

 UN Fund for International Partnerships (UNFIP)

 The United Nations Fund for International Partnerships (UNFIP) was established by Secretary-General Kofi Annan in March 1998 to serve as the interface between the United Nations system and the United Nations Foundation—the public charity responsible for administering resources in support of UN causes.

 The Deputy Secretary-General is in charge of the UNFIP Advisory Board, which oversees the work of UNFIP.

 UN Democracy Fund (UNDEF)

 The United Nations Democracy Fund (UNDEF) was established by Secretary-General Kofi Annan in July 2005 to support democratization around the world.
 It focuses on giving civil society a stronger voice, promoting human rights, and making sure that all groups can take part in democratic processes.
 Through the Fund, the Office gave money to almost 600 projects in more than 130 countries around the world.
 These projects ranged from helping women and young people get involved in civil society to media programs that let civil society get its message out.